top of page

 easel-icon-19.png

-Art gallery visitors often arrive with no information on the artwork that is displayed and are there to learn more about it.
+Gallery visitors often arrive with little information and seek to learn more about the artwork on display.

 152575-200.png